 You’ve probably heard that in Greece, coffee is not just a beverage but a whole way of life.
 We have associated the consumption of caffeine with long philosophical discussions among friends, and we like to take our sweet time with it.
-Our Guide to Coffee Culture in Greece will further explain the Greek traditions regarding coffee for those who want to enjoy a cup of coffee traditionally and locally.
+Our Guide to Greek Coffee Culture will further explain the Greek traditions in regard to coffee for those who want to enjoy a cup of coffee in a traditional and local way.

 If you want to know about even more local drinks, such as the pungent tsipouro and the famous rakomelo, delve into a guide to Greek spirits and have your order ready for when you’ll need it!

 Greek tavern - credits: Veniamakis Stefanos/Shutterstock.com